9½ Weeks: Casting

-Kim Basinger said the audition was grueling; she was asked to act out a scene from the film wherein her character is made to crawl like a prostitute groveling for money in a sexual game devised by the male protagonist.
+Kim Basinger said the audition was grueling; she was asked to act out a scene from the film wherein her character Elizabeth McGraw is made to crawl like a prostitute groveling for money in a sexual game devised by the male protagonist.
 Basinger said she left the audition crying and feeling humiliated.
 She told her agent that she never wanted to hear about the film again and would definitely not do it even if she were chosen.
 When she returned home, she found two dozen roses with a card from Lyne and Mickey Rourke.
 Lyne continued to pursue her for the part and eventually she changed her mind and decided to take it on.
 Lyne refused to conduct rehearsals for Basinger and Rourke so that the interactions between their characters would be their first time meeting in real life.

 Filming

 The film was shot between April 30, 1984, and August 10, 1984, on location in New York City with a $15 million budget.
-However, shooting fell two weeks behind schedule at the cost of an additional $500,000 due to constant fighting between Basinger, Rourke, and Lyne.
-Rourke claimed the tensions between the three worked to the film's advantage by making his and Basinger's characters' on-screen conflicts more convincing, and that Lyne even encouraged it.
+However, shooting fell two weeks behind schedule at the cost of an additional $500,000 due to constant fighting between Basinger, Rourke and Lyne.
+Rourke claimed the tensions between the three worked to the film's advantage by making his and Basinger's characters John Gray and Elizabeth's on-screen conflicts more convincing, and that Lyne even encouraged it.
 Lyne used monochromatic film, smoke machines, and grey sets and costumes to imitate the feel of a black-and-white film.
 He also chose locations around New York where he could film using natural light, including Trinity Church, the Canal Street Flea Market, the Algonquin Hotel, the Café des Artistes, Coney Island, Wall Street, Little Italy, SoHo, Bloomingdale's, Comme des Garçons, and the Chelsea Hotel.
 Lyne also tried to film at the New York Stock Exchange Building but was refused access due to the film's content.